-Let's start at the beginning.
+Let’s start at the beginning on luck matter in Poker.
 I have to admit that I got alone, without help in a swampy terrain.
 I have had multiple talks, discussions, fights and it is a topic that always generates controversy.

 I have heard say “there is no right or wrong play, what matters is the luck of the cards that come out” or for example” that you boast of playing well if I beat you with a 3 and a 5 against your AK in an all in”.
 Okay, let’s analyze this.
 Obviously and entering a very general field without taking into account stacks, position, moment of the tournament, I have to admit that I would quite possibly accept all in with AK en suite if I knew that my opponent has 3 and 5 en suite.

-He was lucky and could even play well if he wanted to bluff (it is to analyze it more deeply), and in my case it depends on how you look at it, it is also well paid.
-Now, luck is relative, because almost certainly in a 16-hour tournament that hand touches me 10 times I will be winning between six and seven and losing between three and four (62% to 38%).
+And in my case it depends on how you look at it, it is also well paid.
+Now, Luck Matter In Poker is relative, because almost certainly in a 16-hour tournament that hand touches me 10 times I will be winning between six and seven and losing between three and four (62% to 38%).

 To get my doubts out, I carried out my own statistics in one hundred hands (something I do often when I want to get my anger and restlessness) and I won in 65 and lost in 35, numbers very close to real statistics.